valenvb/fuzzy-toolbox/README.md

 # fuzzy-toolbox

-A set of tools for using Fuzzy Logic in JavaScript
+A set of tools for using Fuzzy Logic in JavaScript.
+---